 The Open Hearts zine is a project by the South Asian Youth Collective aimed at giving space for stories on the subject of mental health of BIPOC (Black, Indigenous, and People of Colour) in a Canadian context.

-It will consist of creative non-fiction, including but not limited to: prose, personal essays, diary entries and poetry.
+It consists of creative non-fiction, including but not limited to: prose, personal essays, diary entries and poetry.
 We understand that the experience of mental health intersects with racism, sexism, homophobia, transphobia, classism, etc. We want to use writing and sharing as a tool for collective healing, as well as use this project as a medium to build connection and amplify voices of BIPOC in our community.